SteeltoeOSS/steeltoe-site/source/docs/steeltoe-circuitbreaker.html.markdown

     ....
 ```

-Once this is done, then you will need to configure a couple Hystrix related items in the request processing pipeline in `Configure()` of the `Startup` class.
-First, metrics requires Hystrix Request contexts to be initialized and available to operate.
+Next, you will need to configure a couple Hystrix related items in the request processing pipeline.
+This is done in `Configure()` method of the `Startup` class.

+First, metrics requires that Hystrix Request contexts be initialized and available in every request being processed.
 You can enable this by using the Steeltoe extension method `UseHystrixRequestContext()` as shown below.

-Additionally, to startup the metrics stream service, you need to call the `UseHystrixMetricsStream()` extension method.
+Additionally, in order to startup the metrics stream service, so that it starts to publish metrics and events, you need to call the `UseHystrixMetricsStream()` extension method.
+See the contents of the `Configure()` method below.

 ```
 #using Steeltoe.CircuitBreaker.Hystrix;